ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface+moduleHasBook"></a>

 ### nodeSwordInterface.moduleHasBook(moduleCode, bookCode) ⇒ <code>Boolean</code>
-Checks whether a module has a certain book
+Checks whether a module has a certain book.

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)